+The sexual wellbeing of humans is a very important aspect of quality of life.
 As the pelvic floor muscles support the vagina and pelvic organs, evidence has found that increased strength and healthy tone of pelvic floor muscles is associated with improved sexual function.

 If the pelvic floor muscles have lower tone, or decreased strength, there can be a sense of decreased pleasure and contraction, and lower rates of orgasm.
 However, if the pelvic floor muscles are “overactive” or too high tone, there may be pain or difficulty with vaginal insertion.

-How can a healthy Pelvic Floor lead to stronger orgasms?
+How can a healthy pelvic floor lead to stronger orgasms?

-Research has found that having a strong and functional pelvic floor can increase not only the frequency but also the quality of orgasm.
+Research has found that having a strong and functional pelvic floor can increase not only the frequency but also the quality of orgasm!

 The clitoris is the primary source of sexual pleasure.
 It has two deep branches that surround the vagina.
-When the pelvic floor is strong and agile, it can perform well-timed contractions to stimulate the clitoris during penetration.
+When the pelvic floor is strong and agile, it can perform well-timed contractions to stimulate the clitoris during vaginal penetration.
 This encourages the clitoris to become enlarged and firm (also known as the clitoris’s erection), which in turn helps to increase its stimulation further.

 Why taking care of your pelvic floor plays a role in your sex life

-Women who have pelvic floor dysfunction - such as incontinence, pelvic organ prolapse, birth-related trauma or sexual pain report lower levels of self-esteem and sexual wellbeing.
+Those who have pelvic floor dysfunction - such as incontinence, pelvic organ prolapse, birth-related trauma or sexual pain report lower levels of self-esteem and sexual wellbeing.

 Remember, a healthy functioning pelvic floor is able to relax fully as well as contract strongly.
-For enjoyable and pain-free sex; strength, proper motor control, and the timing of the contraction are important, but so is full relaxation and release.
+For enjoyable and pain-free penetrative sex; strength, proper motor control, and the timing of the contraction are important, but so is full relaxation and release.

 My vagina feels “loose”, what can I do to help?

-Pelvic floor muscle training or ‘Kegel’ exercises can help recover muscle tone, which can reduce the “loose” feeling in the vagina that some women may experience, improving their self-confidence and sexual pleasure.
+Pelvic floor muscle training or ‘Kegel’ exercises can help recover muscle tone, which can reduce the “loose” feeling in the vagina that some may experience, improving their self-confidence and sexual pleasure.